Skip to content TEST: UB is testing its alert system. More information

 APPL-703 PRACTICUM IN COUNSELING (3)

 Experience in the application of: behavioral change methods and skills, ethical and legal requirements, and multicultural competence and social justice advocacy in a clinical or counseling setting.
 The student 1) functions as a professional under the supervision and guidance of an on-site counselor, and 2) attends scheduled group supervision meetings on campus several times during the course of the semester.
 Students must complete arrangements for the experience with the practicum coordinator in the semester preceding enrollment.
 Lab fee required.
 A maximum of 6 credits may be applied toward the degree.
 Eligible for continuing studies grade.
-Prerequisites: permission of instructor prior to registration and APPL 602, 605, 606 and 610; only open to the following majors: M.S. in Applied Psychology or Certificate in Professional Counseling Studies; other majors may take this course with departmental permission only.
+Prerequisites: permission of instructor prior to registration and APPL 602, 605, 606 and 610; only open to the following majors: M.S. in Counseling Psychology, M.S. in Applied Psychology, or Certificate in Professional Counseling Studies; other majors may take this course with departmental permission only.

 Section Dates Days/Times Location Instructor

-BC 313A Erin Richardson
+Room TBD Erin Richardson

 Cross Listed with APPL 708